 When you list a rental property, you’ll likely get questions from prospective tenants.
 Once you’ve answered their question put that information into your rental listing to prevent further questions of that kind.
 For instance, someone calls to ask if there’s parking at the property, update the rental listing to say that parking is or isn’t included.
 That should stop or at the very least reduce any more questions about the parking situation.

 Before agreeing to take time out of your day to show a prospective tenant around the property carry out a telephone interview.
 You’ll know ahead of time if they are immediately a bad fit for you which will save you time attending a viewing.
 Put together any questions you have for them ahead of time, questions about smoking, pets, family, children, work situation etc. are all great pre-screening questions.

-Hold group viewings, you can get several viewings done at once and you tap into prospective tenants’ fears of missing out.
+Hold group viewings, you can get several viewings done at once.
 If there are a number of people attending, it shows there is interest in the property which should help you get the property let faster.